Receiving SMS and webhook setup for SMS notifications

 However, if you would like to handle inbound and outbound SMS yourself, e.g. do some automated actions when you send or receive them, or send a notification to yourself, you can provide a webhook (callback url) that we will send you an HTTP POST request to when that happens.

-To start receiving requests for the messages, head out to our API console, and under Webhook settings, fill out your endpoint URL, and fill out or generate a secret that we will send you in our request body, so you can verify that the requests are coming from us (only you and us know that secret).
+To start receiving requests for the messages, head out to , and under Webhook settings, fill out your endpoint URL, and fill out or generate a secret that we will send you in our request body, so you can verify that the requests are coming from us (only you and us know that secret).
 You can enter two webhooks there.
 One that notifies you about the received messages, and the other notifies you about the messages you sent.

 To handle our HTTP POST request, you can use any web application framework, such as Laravel, Django, Express.js, Spring or ASP.NET.